Differentiable Point-based Inverse Rendering: Method

 Once the radiance of each point is computed, we project the points to the camera viewpoints from which images are captured, using point splatting.
 The rendered pixel intensity of a camera pixel $u$ amounts to the results of $\alpha$-blending of the projected point radiance $R$:

-where $N$ is the number of points, $R_i$ is the radiance of $i$-th point computed from Equation~\eqref{eq:simplerendering}, $p_i$ is the projected pixel location, and $r_i$ is the radius of the point. $\alpha_i$ is the corresponding weight.
+where $N$ is the number of points, $R_i$ is the radiance of $i$-th point computed from Equation~\eqref{eq:simplerendering}, $p_i$ is the projected pixel location, and $r_i$ is the radius of the point. $\alpha_i$ is the corresponding weight. {Points are sorted according to their distances to the camera}.
 This point-based rendering equation, also depicted in Figure~\ref{fig:overview}, can be efficiently evaluated, making DPIR outperform previous volumetric inverse rendering methods in efficiency.

 \paragraph{Optimization} We propose to optimize point positions $\mathbf{x}$, point radii $r$, and MLPs for SDF $\Theta_\text{SDF}$, diffuse albedo $\Theta_d$, specular coefficients $\Theta_c$, and specular-basis BRDFs $\Theta_s$ by minimizing the following loss: